How the Earth's Magnetic Field Flip Will Impact Life on Our Planet

 In 2017, researchers from the University of Montréal, the Harvard-Smithsonian Center for Astrophysics, the Universidade Federal do Rio Grande do Norte, and others created 3D simulations of several stars to confirm the relationship between the rotation and magnetic field reversals.

 They concluded that the slower a star rotates, the quicker its magnetic cycle repeats itself.
-And while Earth rotates every 24 hours, the sun rotates at the equator every 25 days and even longer at higher latitudes.
+While the Earth rotates every 24 hours, the sun rotates at the equator every 25 days and even longer at higher latitudes.
 This is why the Sun’s magnetic cycle is extremely short in comparison to the Earth.

 The movements of the sun's magnetic field near sunspots cause solar flares —explosions that often release coronal mass ejections (CMEs).
 These are eruptions that can produce geomagnetic storms in the Earth's magnetosphere, affecting the Earth's magnetic field and therefore, crippling power grids and interfering in communications, to say the least.